boltops-tools/jack/README.md

 ### Creating Environments

-The purpose of the jack/cfg configs is allow us to be able environments with a codified configuration file that can be versioned controlled.
+The purpose of the jack/cfg configs is allow us to be able to create environments with a codified configuration file that can be versioned controlled.

 <pre>
 $ jack create stag-rails-app-s1 # uses the jack/cfg/stag-rails-app.cfg.yml template